dseomn/polyball-bounce/README.md

 Polyball Bounce is a simple four-player game with paddles, balls, and optionally, moving hazards.
 Each paddle can be controlled by either a computer or a person.
 Up to four players can share a single keyboard, at least in theory.
+A screenshot and [video](https://youtu.be/OSpUz1WMdno) probably explain it best.

-![screenshot with four balls and four moving blocks in the center](screenshot-4-balls-4-moving-blocks.png)
+![screenshot with four balls and four moving blocks in the center](screenshots/v0.2.2-4-balls-4-moving-blocks.png)

 ## Installing and Running